thivnor/array_index/README.md

 The values in our lookup table are lists of int.

 ## Step 3
-Iterate of the keys of the lookup table.
+Iterate over the keys of the lookup table.
-For each positive number `k`, seek if the lookup table contains corresponding `-k`.
-If so, add all permutations of values.
+For each positive number `k`, see if the lookup table contains corresponding `-k`.
+If so, add all permutations of their values.

 Given lookup table:
 ```
 {
-  2: [1, 2],
+  1: [1, 2],
- -2: [3, 4]
+ -1: [3, 4]
 }
 ```